flipacholas/Architecture-of-consoles/articles/wii.md

 ## I/O

-The I/O subsystem of this console is a truly game changer (*if you'll pardon the pun*).
-The interfaces are now controlled by a single module that will take care of security too, I'm talking about **Starlet**.
+The I/O subsystem of this console is truly a game changer (*if you'll pardon the pun*).
+The interfaces are now controlled by a single module that will take care of security too.
+I'm talking about **Starlet**.

 ### The hidden co-processor